getporter/porter/docs/content/cli/bundles_build.md

 ```
       --build-arg stringArray   Set build arguments in the template Dockerfile (format: NAME=VALUE).
 May be specified multiple times.
-      --custom strings          Define an individual key-value pair for the custom section in the form of NAME=VALUE.
+      --custom stringArray      Define an individual key-value pair for the custom section in the form of NAME=VALUE.
 Use dot notation to specify a nested custom field.
 May be specified multiple times.
   -d, --dir string              Path to the build context directory where all bundle assets are located.
   -f, --file porter.yaml        Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
   -h, --help                    help for build
       --name string             Override the bundle name
       --no-cache                Do not use the Docker cache when building the bundle's invocation image.
       --no-lint                 Do not run the linter
       --secret stringArray      Secret file to expose to the build (format: id=mysecret,src=/local/secret).
+Custom values are assessible as build arguments in the template Dockerfile and in the manifest using template variables.
 May be specified multiple times.
       --ssh stringArray         SSH agent socket or keys to expose to the build (format: default|<id>[=<socket>|<key>[,<key>]]).
 May be specified multiple times.
   -v, --verbose                 Enable verbose logging
       --version string          Override the bundle version